barstown/kubernetes2/clusters/talos/README.md

 ## Custom image

-A custom image was generted with support for SecureBoot as well as installing several other packages and drivers using the Talos Factory website.
+A custom image was generated with support for SecureBoot as well as installing several other packages and drivers using the Talos Factory website.

 https://factory.talos.dev/